ONLYOFFICE/docspace-api-sdk-javascript/docs/RoomsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.RoomsApi();
+let apiInstance = new DocspaceApiTypescript.RoomsApi();
 let id = 9846; // Number | The room ID.
 let opts = {
-  'filterType': new Api.ShareFilterType(), // ShareFilterType | The filter type of the access rights.
+  'filterType': new DocspaceApiTypescript.ShareFilterType(), // ShareFilterType | The filter type of the access rights.
   'count': 1234, // Number | The number of items to be retrieved or processed.
   'startIndex': 1234, // Number | The starting index of the items to retrieve in a paginated request.
   'filterValue': "some text" // String | The text filter value used for filtering room security information.